carlonlv/ASA-DataFest-2019/README.md

 We participated in this ASA DataFest held by University of Toronto Statistical Sciences and University of Toronto Scarborough Computer and Mathematical Sciences in May of 2019.
 We won the Honorable Mention award.
 Big thanks to my teammates: Ziang Zhang, Xiaotong Liu and Haoye Wang.

-You can find more information of this event at [Their Official Website @UofT](https://utorontodatafest.wordpress.com/)
+You can find more information about this event at [their official website @UofT](https://utorontodatafest.wordpress.com/).

 ## Setup